shuoyangd/nmt4clsp/TUTORIAL.md

 `.nematusrc` supposedly contains all of the files and software you need to run Nematus.
 Follow the comments in that file and change them to your directories.

+`config.py` contains some hyperparameters (e.g. `batch_size` `maxlen`) which you may want to check before running experiments.
+Specially for the transliteration task, because all the training data are lexicon, you may want to increase `maxlen` for real translation task.

 ### Preprocessing

 Run `./preprocess.sh --config /path/to/.nematusrc` and it will take care of everything for you.
 You don't need GPU for this.